AllianceAuth-Apps/allianceauth-example-plugin/README.md

 pip install your-package-app.tar.gz
 ```

-Then add your app to `INSTALLED_APPS` in `settings/local.py`, run migrations and restart your allianceserver.
+Then add your app to `INSTALLED_APPS` in `settings/local.py`, run migrations and restart your alliance server.

 ## Contribute